2026 Winter/Spring Weekend

 Course Format

 Classes will be held on Saturday and Sunday on alternating weekends from 9 am - 5 pm over a 12 week period at Hundred Fruit Farm in Buckingham, PA, for a total of six weekends.
-The course will run from late January through the end of March on the following dates: Jan 18-19, Feb 1-2, Feb 15-16, Mar 1-2, Mar 15-16, and Mar 29-30.
+The course will run on the following weekends: Feb 14-15, Feb 28-29, Mar 14-15, Mar 28-29, April 11-12, and April 25-26.
+We will announce the exact dates of each weekend later this summer, but the course will begin either on January 24th or January 31st and end on April 5th or April 11th.
 Students are expected to eat breakfast and dinner before and after class.
 Lunches will be potluck style with each person bringing a dish and sharing with the group.
 Hundred Fruit Farm will also provide provide tea, coffee, and occasionally snacks for breaks.

 Cost